compuphase/Black-Magic-Probe-Book/source/bmflash_help.md

 *Serial*
 : The serial number is a decimal value.
 It is incremented after each successful download.

+*Size*
-The size of the serial number is in bytes.
+: The size of the serial number is in bytes.
+The serial number is padded with zeroes to fill up the size.
+Note that the prefix is part of the size.

+: For example, if the serial number is 12, the size is 8 and the format is ASCII (and there is no prefix), the string stored is 00000012.
+But if the format is Unicode, where each character takes two bytes, 0012 would be stored.
+And if the format is binary, there would be 7 bytes with a zero value stored, followed by a single byte with the value 12.

 *Format*
 : The format that the serial number is written in.
 It can be chosen as binary,